MarioArchives/Home-Finder/README.md

-# Property Listings Viewer
+# Home Finder

 A self-contained property scraper and viewer that overcomes Rightmove/Zoopla's limited filtering.
-Scrapes listings from Rightmove and/or Zoopla, merges cross-site duplicates, enriches them with nearby amenities from OpenStreetMap, and serves a feature-rich UI with advanced filtering, analytics, mapping, and Telegram alerts.
+Scrapes listings from Rightmove, OpenRent and/or Zoopla, merges cross-site duplicates, enriches them with nearby amenities from OpenStreetMap, and serves a feature-rich UI with advanced filtering, analytics, mapping, and Telegram alerts.

 ## Quick Start (Docker)